ImperialCollegeLondon/safedata/build_notes.md

 ### Checking on different platforms.

-The Travis CI build process should now be underway for the `release` branch.
+The Git Action build process should now be underway for the `release` branch.
-Travis is configured (see `.travis.yml`) to build the package under R stable on Ubuntu and Mac and R devel on Ubuntu.
+Git Actions is configured (see `.github/workflows/check-standard.yaml`) to build the package under R stable on Ubuntu, Mac and Windows and R devel on Ubuntu.

-However, Travis CI does not currently check packages under Windows.
-Instead, the R Project maintains a Windows test environment that can be used.
+With the move from Travis to Git actions, Windows is now covered, but the R Project also maintains a Windows test environment that can be used.
 This needs a built copy of the `release` branch, so run `build_scripts/build_and_check.sh` again.
 This should create a newly built package with the new version number (e.g. `safedata_1.0.6.tar.gz`).
 If everything checked out ok before creating the release, this is really just updating the version name.